What are asthma action plans?

 An asthma action plan helps the person with asthma and/or their carer recognise worsening asthma and gives clear instructions on what to do in response.

-To view and download templates, go to our Asthma Action Plan Library.
+To view and download asthma action plan templates, go to our Asthma Action Plan Library.

 The process of developing a written asthma action plan is important, as this should be a discussion of the person’s individual asthma and its management.
 The written plan is a reminder of that discussion.

-Written asthma action plans are one of the most effective asthma interventions available.
-Use of a written asthma action plan:
+Asthma action plans are one of the most effective asthma interventions available.
+Use of an asthma action plan:

 Doctors should consider developing a written asthma action plan when discussing asthma management with all people with asthma and/or their carers.